 The Northern Ireland Human Rights Commission, sponsored by the Northern Ireland Office, and the Equality Commission for Northern Ireland, sponsored by the Office of the First Minister and Deputy First Minister, monitored human rights in that province.
 These entities were considered effective.

-In Bermuda the Human Rights Commission is an independent body that effectively administers the law regarding human rights by the investigation and resolution of complaints lodged with it.
+In Bermuda the Human Rights Commission is an independent body that effectively administers human rights law by the investigation and resolution of complaints lodged with it.

 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

-Rape and Domestic Violence: The law criminalizes rape, spousal rape, and domestic violence.
+Rape and Domestic Violence: The law criminalizes rape, including spousal rape.
 The maximum legal penalty for rape is life imprisonment.
 The law also provides for injunctive relief, personal protection orders, and protective exclusion orders (similar to restraining orders) for female victims of violence.
 The government enforced the law effectively in reported cases.
 Courts in some cases imposed the maximum punishment for rape.
-According to the ONS, from April 2016 to March, police recorded 41,150 rapes.
-The government provided shelters, counseling, and other assistance for survivors of rape or violence
+According to the ONS, from April 2017 to March, police recorded 53,977 rapes.
+The government provided shelters, counseling, and other assistance for survivors of rape or violence.

-Discrimination: The law provides the same legal status and rights for women as for men.
+Discrimination: The law provides the same legal status and rights for women and men.
 Women were subject to some discrimination in employment.

 Birth Registration: A child born in the UK receives the country’s citizenship at birth if one of the parents is a UK citizen or a legally settled resident.
 Children born in Northern Ireland may opt for UK, Irish, or dual citizenship.
 A child born in an overseas territory is a UK overseas territories citizen if at least one of the child’s parents has citizenship.
 All births must be registered within 42 days in the district where the baby was born; unregistered births were uncommon.